-* Bob is responsible for the day to day management of the Astronomical Observatory in Hesketh Park.
-When required, a subgroup can meet with committee members and any ordinary members being co-opted as required.
+* Ray is responsible for the day to day management of the Astronomical Observatory in Hesketh Park,.
+When required, an Observatory subgroup can meet with committee members and any ordinary members being co-opted as required.
 This group would include as a minimum the Honorary Chairman, Secretary, and Treasurer.
 For details of observatory open days, see the programme at the bottom of our Baxendell and his observatory page.

 The society is fortunate to have enjoyed a long association with this Victorian observatory and plans to recommence member observing sessions now that the Cooke telescope has been repaired, see our News & Events page for details.
 In addition, the society owns a 4.5-inch Mead ‘GOTO’ Newtonian reflector and 10-inch Orion Newtonian reflector for use by members, and several members also own their own telescopes.

 The Society’s annual programme begins in September when the annual membership fee of £15/year becomes due, with a reduced rate of £7.50 for junior members under 16, students in full-time higher education, the unwaged, or anyone joining after the 1st January.

 We meet on the third Thursday of the month at the Scarisbrick Bowling Club, with the exception of November, when we meet on the fourth Thursday.
 Meetings start at 7.30 pm, and following the presentation & Q & A session, they end around 9.00-9.30 pm.
 Access to the Scarisbrick Bowling Club is via the footpath between the corner house on Scarisbrick New Road and 1 Falkland Road.
 Parking is available on Falkland Road, and for SatNav directions use PR8 6LG.